BtlWolf/DEBATER-code/README.md

 pip install flash-attn --no-build-isolation
 ```
 ## Training
-We use the public portion of the dataset from [Improving Text Embeddings with Large Language Models](https://arxiv.org/abs/2401.00368), which was curated by the authors of [Repetition Improves Language Model Embeddings](https://arxiv.org/abs/2402.15449).
-The dataset can be downloaded from the [GitHub page of Echo embeddings repository](https://github.com/jakespringer/echo-embeddings#training).
+We use the dataset from [Repetition Improves Language Model Embeddings](https://arxiv.org/abs/2402.15449).
+The dataset can be downloaded from their  [GitHub](https://github.com/jakespringer/echo-embeddings#training).
 After downloading, put it in the data folder：

 ```
 data